Family: aromatic, woody

 Guerlain Homme collection

 After 180 years of almost exclusive celebration of powdery plush and pomp, or sexual ambivalence at best, Guerlain felt it was time to do an all-man "Homme".
 Just four years from L'Instant de Guerlain Pour Homme, it reflects how fragrance is nowadays as much part of men's grooming as it is of women's: most mainstream designers launch at least one men's scent each year.
 In comparison, there were twenty years between Habit Rouge and Derby, divided only by the unisex Eau de Guerlain.
 "In 2007, when we analyzed our masculine fragrances portfolio, it was obvious that freshness was missing from the lineup.
 And today it is a very important element for men.
-A large category of men don't feel comfortable with 'round' or sensual fragrances like our older ones," announced Guerlain's Sylvaine Delacourte.
+A large category of men don't feel comfortable with 'round' or sensual fragrances like our older ones," announced Guerlain's then artistic director, Sylvaine Delacourte.
 On a trip to Cuba, she had a Mojito, the famous highball that mixes lime and spearmint with white rum, sugar cane juice and club soda, and immediately she got the idea for a new Guerlain.

 Bottle.
 The bottle's combination of bright metal and glass fits the fragrance perfectly and is almost a tribute to the eye-catching Art Deco bottle of Vol de Nuit, though here heavily modernized by Italian car designer Pininfarina who was hired to invent the bottle.
 (Maybe Guerlain had read perfume critic Luca Turin's earlier notion that if perfume houses were coachbuilders, then Guerlain would be a graceful Pininfarina.)
 Turn the bottle on its back, and the top silver part will look like the hood of a car with the transparent lid as the windscreen, while straight up it suggests a male torso.
 The EdP variant has a smoked glass body garbed with a dark anthracite lacquer front.
 Inside the bottle's box there's a zebra pattern which repeats Vol de Nuit's flirting with African safaris.
 From 2013, the bottle was all made of glass without the metal front.
 In 2016, the Guerlain Homme bottle is replaced by the classic "Habit Rouge" bottle, featuring a faux wood cap that matches the exclusive Parisien line.